 Your pets are beloved members of the family.
-In a divorce, when partners are going from one household into two, there is a question as to who will take custody of the pets.
+When partners are going from one household into two, the questions inevitably arises “what happens to my pet during the divorce?”
 Here are some important considerations.

 Pets are Property